-To date, Syndicate soundtracks have been commissioned to members of: Nick Cave and the Bad Seeds, The Hold Steady, The World/Inferno Friendship Society, The Mars Volta, Thompson Automatic, Sonny Vincent, The Fungus Fire Tabernacle Choir, The Cult Heroes, and The Nixon-Mao Handshake.
+To date, Syndicate soundtracks have been commissioned to members of: Nick Cave and the Bad Seeds, The Cramps, The World/Inferno Friendship Society, The Mars Volta, Beaut, Thompson Automatic, The Godz, The Hold Steady, Sonny Vincent, The Fungus Fire Tabernacle Choir, The Cult Heroes, and The Nixon-Mao Handshake.
 Our coming contraptions reel was scored by J.G.
 Thirlwell aka Foetus.
-The Syndicate collaborates with still photographers like Tina Zimmer, Margee Challa, Janelle Rominski, Arin Sangurai, and Ian Couch.
+The Syndicate collaborates with photographers like Tina Zimmer, Margee Challa, Janelle Rominski, Dan Efram, Arin Sangurai, and Ian Couch.

 Address your queries, comments, complaints, declarations, laments, and immodest suggestions to: email@example.com